 George Gilder's recent Wall Street Journal editorial, “A Corporate Crime Wave?” offers, “If you believe the news coverage, corporate leaders are racing to despoil, mulct, defraud, poison, pillage, and ruin their own businesses, their nation's soils and waters, their retirement funds, and the world economy.”
 Take that, Mr. Krugman.

-A careful review of recent Enron-related editorials like Krugman's–editorials that far outnumber the Gilder-style offerings–reveals that, while perhaps overstating his case a bit, Mr. Gilder isn't far from the truth.
+A careful review of recent Enron-related editorials like Krugman's – editorials that far outnumber the Gilder-style offerings – reveals that, while perhaps overstating his case a bit, Mr. Gilder isn't far from the truth.
 Anti-business, anti-free market factions are using Enron as ammunition for a constant barrage, seeking to lay the blame for societal evils at the feet of large corporations while calling for greater government involvement in business dealings.

 Enron provides an example of what happens when corruption leaks into and becomes part of the corporate culture.
 But Enron's failure is not an indictment of business, or even big business, as a whole.
-To the contrary, corporations have the potential to meet societal needs that no entity–especially one that is taxpayer funded–is able to address.
+To the contrary, corporations have the potential to meet societal needs that no entity, especially one that is taxpayer-funded, is able to address.

-Case-in-point: This past week, another big company, often maligned in the media and by anti-business folks, did something interesting.
+Take as a case in point: This past week, another big company, often maligned in the media and by anti-business folks, did something interesting.
 Not much was made of it, however, especially with Enron occupying the public eye.
 The company in question is Pfizer, the gigantic pharmaceutical firm, which addressed a pressing need in our country: the availability of prescription drugs for the poor.

 Approximately 65 percent of people over the age of 65 have some kind of coverage for prescription drugs.
 The remaining 35 percent have none.
 Of course, this does not mean that all of them cannot afford supplemental insurance.
-Some portion of this population chooses not buy supplemental coverage, which is their decision.
-After removing those who have insurance and those who choose not to carry it, we get to the core: the poor, mostly elderly, who have daily need of medication but cannot afford the supplemental insurance or the medicine itself.
+Some portion of this population chooses not to buy supplemental coverage, which is their decision.
+After removing those who have insurance and those who choose not to carry it, we get to the core: The poor, mostly elderly, who have daily need of medication but cannot afford the supplemental insurance or the medicine itself.
 Horror stories abound about elderly widows who cut their pills in half because a partial dose seems better than none at all.

 What to do about this?
 Prescription drug benefits were, after all, a major thrust of the presidential campaign debates in 2000.
 Both Democrats and Republicans have floated plans.
-One Republican plan would cost $40 per month, have an annual deduction of $250, and cover half the cost of prescription drugs up to $2,100.
-A Democratic draft would cost $25 per month and pay half the cost of prescription medication up to $2,000.
+One Republican plan would cost $40 a month, have an annual deduction of $250, and cover half the cost of prescription drugs up to $2,100.
+A Democratic draft would cost $25 a month and pay half the cost of prescription medication up to $2,000.

 The problem with these offerings, like all government programs, is that it is difficult to target just one segment of the population.
 Equity is something our laws take seriously.
 People who can afford other forms of prescription insurance and those who choose not to carry supplemental insurance now seemingly should be included in the governmental coverage.
 But even then the proposals do little to address the real problem.